aresrpg/.github/profile/README.md

 ...
 ```

-# Metaverse
-We leverage the Solana blockchain to access NFTs in the game world.

 # Contact

 If you have any questions/feedback and would like to directly connect to the team, join our [discord](https://discord.gg/gaqrFT5)